MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

     - We need to know whether near real-time stream processing is possible and how much throughput it can support.
 (Will it support our business requirements?)
     - We need to know if our existing data ingestion and transformation processes are a good fit and where improvements will need to be made.
     - We need to know if we can shorten our data integration run times and by how much.
-    - We need to know if our data scientists can build and train machine learning models and leverage AI/ML libraries as needed in Azure Data Explorer.
+    - We need to know if our data scientists can build and train machine learning models and use AI/ML libraries as needed in Azure Data Explorer.
     - Will the move to cloud-based Azure Data Explorer meet our cost goals?
 - At the conclusion of this POC:
-    - We will have the data to determine if our data processing performance requirements can be met for both batch and real-time streaming.
+    - We'll have the data to determine if our data processing performance requirements can be met for both batch and real-time streaming.
-    - We will have tested ingestion and processing of all our different data types (structured, semi-structured, and unstructured) that support our use cases.
+    - We'll have tested ingestion and processing of all our different data types (structured, semi-structured, and unstructured) that support our use cases.
-    - We will have tested some of our existing data processing needs and can identify the work that can be completed with update policies in Azure Data Explorer.
+    - We'll have tested some of our existing data processing needs and can identify the work that can be completed with update policies in Azure Data Explorer.
-    - We will have tested data ingestion and processing and will have the data points to estimate the effort required for the initial migration and load of historical data.
+    - We'll have tested data ingestion and processing and will have the data points to estimate the effort required for the initial migration and load of historical data.
-    - We will have tested data ingestion and processing and can determine if our ETL/ELT processing requirements can be met.
+    - We'll have tested data ingestion and processing and can determine if our ETL/ELT processing requirements can be met.
-    - We will have gained insight to better estimate the effort required to complete the implementation project.
+    - We'll have gained insight to better estimate the effort required to complete the implementation project.
-    - We will have tested scale and scaling options and will have the data points to better configure our platform for better price-performance settings.
+    - We'll have tested scale and scaling options and will have the data points to better configure our platform for better price-performance settings.
-    - We will have a list of items that may need more testing.
+    - We'll have a list of items that may need more testing.

 ### Plan the project

 Use your goals to identify specific tests and to provide the outputs you identified.
 It's important to make sure that you have at least one test to support each goal and expected output.
-Also, identify specific data ingestion, batch or stream processing, and all other processes that will be executed so you can identify a very specific dataset and codebase.
+Also, identify specific data ingestion, batch or stream processing, and all other processes that will be executed so you can identify a specific dataset and codebase.
 This specific dataset and codebase will define the scope of the POC.

 Here are the typical subject areas that are evaluated with Azure Data Explorer: